bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 The [z](https://github.com/rupa/z) utility provides a quicker way to change to an already visited directory.
 The z utility, which works in both Bash and Zsh, tracks the directories you visit with the `cd` command.
-Once trained you can just use the `z` command with a portion of a path to jump to a visited directory.
+Once trained, you can just use the `z` command with a portion of a path to jump to a visited directory.